Best bet

 For use by notaries

-- MGL c.183, § 42 Forms for acknowledgments and certificates of authority
+- MGL c.
+183, § 42 Forms for acknowledgments and certificates of authority

-- MGL c.183 appendix, forms 13-16 Forms of acknowledgments, etc.
+- MGL c.
+183 appendix, forms 13-16 Forms of acknowledgments, etc. (Request a copy from the law libraries)

-- MGL c.222, § 15 Statutory forms: forms of acknowledgment or certification; when alternate forms may be used
+- MGL c.
+222, § 15 Statutory forms: forms of acknowledgment or certification; when alternate forms may be used

 Notary journal